 In the Timaru settlement, from 2005 - 2015, some 14% of new dwelling consents were associated with sites of between $300m^2$ and $400m^2$, with 5% associated with dwelling densities less than $300m^2$.
-Those levels of intensification in Timaru City are to be encouraged given benefits in terms of the efficient use of land and infrastructure, and providing residential choice.
+Further intensification in Timaru City is to be encouraged given benefits in terms of the efficient use of land and infrastructure, and providing residential choice.

-Household projections to 2043 identify that an additional 907 new households will be required in the urban areas of Timaru, Temuka, Geraldine and Pleasant Point.
-By comparison 1,304 additional households are predicted for the remainder of the District, including rural areas, rural residential development, and the smaller settlements such as Cave and Pareora.
+Household projections to 2048 identify that an additional 640 new households will be required in the urban areas of Timaru, Temuka, Geraldine and Pleasant Point.
+By comparison 1,160 additional households are predicted for the remainder of the District, including rural areas, rural residential development, and the smaller settlements such as Cave and Pareora.